In this article...

 Who is eligible for Child Care Assistance and what is Child Care Assistance?

-Child Care assistance is a service available to children of parents whose income is at a certain level and need help pertaining to their child care needs.
-This also may apply to parents of a child who are looking for a job.
-Child Care Providers are compensated by the state of Iowa for providing services such as daycare approved through the Iowa Department of Human Services office, so that parents can work and pay less for traditional daycare costs.
-You may receive assistance if your child is under the age of 13 or under the age of 19 if the child has disabilities, and lastly if you are in a Family Investment Program household and receive assistance under that program.
+Child Care assistance is a service available to children of parents whose income is at a certain level and who need help pertaining to their childcare needs.
+This also may apply to parents of a child who is looking for a job.
+The state of Iowa compensates Child Care Providers for providing services such as daycare approved through the Iowa Department of Human Services office so that parents can work and pay less for traditional daycare costs.
+You may receive assistance if your child is under the age of 13 or under the age of 19 if the child has disabilities, and lastly, if you are in a Family Investment Program household and receive assistance under that program.
 A parent seeking a childcare assistance provider may choose any of the following types of childcare as long as the Iowa Department of Human Services has approved them:

 - A Child Care Center who has their license.

 - A non-registered Child Care Services Provider who operates out of their own home.

 - A person who takes care of your children in your own home.

 - An after-school program or a before-school program.